samarthgarde/AWS-learning-journal/S3/Static-web-hosting.md

 ![screenshot](./images/oop_betas_1.png)

-## Paste in your browser to view your hosted website
+## 7.Paste in your browser to view your hosted website

 ![screenshot](./images/ossj_4.png)